uii-open-source/CIRCLE/README.md

 After testing, the saved csv file contains two columns:
 - The first column is the test image name.
 - The second column corresponds to the prediction probabilities of abnormal patients.

+## License
+All components of CIRCLE, including the released models and datasets, are made available under the Creative Commons Attribution–NonCommercial–ShareAlike (CC-BY-NC-SA) license.
+This licensing framework allows free use of our work for non-commercial research purposes, while ensuring that:
+- Proper attribution is given to the original work.
+- Any modifications or derivative works are distributed under the same license terms.
+- Commercial use of the released models or datasets is not permitted without explicit authorization.